 At each step in the appeal process, different property research and varying criteria are used in argumentation.
 Failure to utilize the proper materials or to file on a timely basis may deprive the taxpayer of his/her right to object and appeal.

 The key to a successful appeal is the internal analysis of information and the proper filing at every jurisdiction.
-Attorneys like Gary H. Smith have the ability to analyze property characteristics, tax records and assessed values, understanding both their reliance upon and influence on one another.
+Attorneys like Gary H. Smith, a division of Kovitz Shifrin Nesbit, have the ability to analyze property characteristics, tax records and assessed values, understanding both their reliance upon and influence on one another.

 Attorneys have the exclusive right to represent other appellants at all possible levels.
-At each step, Gary H. Smith will decide how to move forward.
+At each step, our attorneys will decide how to move forward.
 The strategy is in the analysis, and this requires a competent property tax attorney.

-Gary H. Smith’s team of property researchers ensure that clients have the best chance to obtain a reduction.
-The vast majority of the cases handled by Smith have received reductions, and he firmly believes that if a client is entitled to a reduction, he can get it for them.
-Lastly, Gary believes in fairness, and remains committed to lowering assessments so that property owners pay only their fair share.
+Our team of property researchers ensure that clients have the best chance to obtain a reduction.
+The vast majority of the cases handled by our firm have received reductions, and we firmly believe that if a client is entitled to a reduction, we can get it for them.
+Lastly, we believe in fairness, and remain committed to lowering assessments so that property owners pay only their fair share.